neelsoumya/basic_statistics/README.md

 # basic_statistics

-Repository for teaching basics of statistics
+Repository for teaching basics of statistics.
+This is intended for use in a data science class.

 * Type 1 and Type 2 errors and p value